 When the American portion began, it became especially heartwarming as the bride and groom had written their own vows.
 “It’s really hard to put that much emotion out there in front of everyone!” describes the bride.
 “I remember feeling so, so special listening to Tom.”
 For the groom, he remembers feeling especially moved as his bride walked down the aisle.
 She looked radiant in a timeless strapless silk gown, carrying a luscious bouquet of all-white orchids.
 “My lip was quivering; I was trying to hold it together,” confides Tom.
 “She looked stunning.”

-The design of the reception area was executed perfectly and truly highlighted the already beautiful backdrop of the venue – just as Teaba envisioned.
+The design of the wedding reception area was executed perfectly and truly highlighted the already beautiful backdrop of the venue – just as Teaba envisioned.
 Guests found their seats at either round tables covered in lush white linens accented with alternating tall or short floral arrangements in tones of garnet and pink, while long wooden tables were decorated with garlands of the same flowers and greenery, as well as collections of candles.

 After a delightful dinner service, guests enjoyed a choice of three wedding-cake flavors.
 “It was really important to Tom that we had flavors that people wanted to eat,” Teaba notes.
 The couple settled on vanilla with chocolate marble cake, banana-flavored cake with mascarpone cream, and chocolate cake with Reese’s Peanut Butter Cups, as peanut butter is the couple’s favorite snack.
 “We currently go through three jars a week!” she laughs.